PierreBard/pierre-bardier/content/research/research2/index.md

 ---
-title: "The probability of satisfying axioms: a non-binary perspective on economic design, voting and social choice"
+title: "The probability of satisfying axioms: a non-binary perspective on economic design"
-#tags: ["Decision theory","Incomplete preferences","Multiple selves","Non-obvious manipulability"]
+tags: ["Degree of satisfaction", "Probability of satisfaction", "Ranking of rules", "Performance of rules", "Desirability of axioms", "Compatibility of axioms"]
 author: "Pierre Bardier"
 description: "Working paper"
 summary: "A notion of degree of satisfaction of axioms, a criterion to compare rules, a measure of axioms' compatibility."